gnif/LookingGlass/doc/install_client.rst

 For Linux
 ---------

-The Looking Glass Client receives frames from the Windows producer and displays them on Linux.
+The Looking Glass Client receives frames from an implementation of the Looking Glass Server on Windows and displays them on Linux.
 It also handles input, audio, overlays and optional SPICE services.

 There are currently no Linux distribution packages for the client.
 First :ref:`build it from source <build_client_section>`, then run the following from